Get Out of Debt: 8 Tips to Achieve Lasting Change 2021 (A Holistic Approach)

 Observe yourself and turn on your investigative mind.

 Example: I had a tough day at work, so I decided to stop by Zara’s.
 My boss yelled at me all day and was unhappy with my work.
-I didn’t know how to please her, and I left work feeling like a loser.
+I didn’t know how to please her and left work feeling like a loser.
 I got to Zara; yay, they are having a sale!
 I went on a shopping spree!

 Conclusion: I spend money emotionally, especially when I feel like I don’t measure up.

-3. Take Your Financial Temperature
+Get Out of Debt Tip #3: Take Your Financial Temperature

 woman-sitting-looking-into-the-distance